ponylang/pony-tutorial/content/reference-capabilities/capability-subtyping.md

 From here, let's talk about ephemeral capabilities.
 Remember that the way to get an ephemeral capability is by _unaliasing_, that is, moving a value out of a named location with `consume` or destructive read.

-Subtyping here is surprisingly simple: `iso^` is a subcap of absolutely everything, and `trn^` is a subcap of `ref` and `val`.
+Subtyping here is surprisingly simple: `iso^` is a sub-capability of absolutely everything, and `trn^` is a sub-capability of `ref` and `val`.
 Let's go through the interesting cases again with these two:

 * `iso^ <: trn^`.
 An `iso^` guarantees there's no readable or writable aliases, whereas `trn^` just needs no writable aliases.
 * `trn^ <: ref`.
 A `trn^` reference can be used to read and write, which is enough for `ref`.